aardev14/Pesto/README.md

 2. **Order List**: Order the list in descending order by word length.
 This is important for how the algorithm checks for bad passwords.
 It prioritizes finding the longer words that exist in the password.

 ### Evaluate
 1. **Normalize Password**: Set the password p to all lowercase.
 This ensures that the password is in lowercase for consistent processing.
 Normalize the password based on Leet values.
 Leet substitutions are character replacements commonly used to represent letters with symbols or numbers.
 For example, "leet" can be represented as "1337".
-This step modifies the password string p accordingly.
+This step modifies the password p accordingly.
 2. **Match Password**:

 <p align="justify">